 Piecing together dozens of neighborhoods each with their own identity, Queens is essentially the living, breathing version of a patchwork quilt, so you can understand our excitement that the borough’s restaurant month has returned!

-The Queens Together Restaurant Association is hosting Eats in Queens Restaurant Month, where hungry diners can feast on the 120+ countries represented in the borough–and the mere thought of it has our mouths watering.
+This March, Queens Together is teaming up with Alewife Brewery for the third annual Eats in Queens Restaurant Month, where hungry diners can feast on the 120+ countries represented in the borough–and the mere thought of it has our mouths watering.

 - The Queensboro, Jackson Heights